-Bringing together Witness for Peace regions, stateside grassroots organizers, international human rights accompaniers, and advisors, the Collective sponsors speaker tours and conferences, participates in nonviolent direct actions, offers delegations to Colombia, Cuba, Honduras, and Mexico, and works with people in their local communities in the US to develop skills and strategies to transform destructive US policies.
+Bringing together Witness for Peace regions, stateside grassroots organizers, international human rights accompaniers, and advisors, the Collective sponsors speaker tours and conferences, participates in nonviolent direct actions, offers delegations to Colombia, Cuba, and Honduras, and works with people in their local communities in the US to develop skills and strategies to change destructive US policies.

 Witness for Peace Midwest currently serves as the organizational and fiscal home for the new Collective, as we work together to build an organization, structure, and identity that fully serves these values.